SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 - Develop a clear understanding of when it is appropriate to use AI and distributed systems (e.g. blockchain) for a humanities research problem.
 - When you do need to use maximal computing, consider using less-intensive processes like using smaller models and adapting existing infrastructures.
 - Understand how to use efficiency metrics like T-scores, confusion matrices, accuracy, recall, Area under the ROC curve, LOGLOSS.
+- Consider doing an Algorithmic Impact Assessment before developing or making substantial use of an AI tool.
 - Engage critically with Big Tech, and examine the sustainability implications of mainstreaming deep learning AI in the future.
 {{< /hint >}}